xaqrox/drush_sql_sync_pipe/README.txt

 Drush command for copying and importing source database to target database.
 Transfers via pipes whenever possible.

 Standard `sql-sync` requires that you save the database dump on the server, transfer it via rsync and then import it into your destination's database.
-This normally would probably be fine if you have a small site.
-But lets say that you have a database that's huge, 1GB+ huge.
-This is a very inefficient method of transportation.
-Not only do I have to wait for the source to dump and transfer just the tiny bit that was changed, but I then have to wait again for the database to then import on the destination.
-Also, it dumps all the cache tables too, we normally don't need those.
-If you do, you can easily pass the `--include-cache-tables` option.
+This is sufficient for small sites, but often inefficient for large databases (over 1GB+). `sql-sync-pipe` does not wait for a dump file to be created, saved, transfered and imported but instead streams the dump directly from the source to the destination database in addition to excluding cache tables by default.
+If you prefer to include cachce files, you can use the `--include-cache-tables` option.
 This command also allows alias files to specify the option of `db-allows-remote` so it connects directly to the database server instead of first trying to log into the source server via SSH.
 Finally something that will work with Pantheon with out having to install backend commands in the repo :)

+## Installation
+Drush 7 (use the 7.x-2.x branch/releases), 8 (necessary for Drupal 8):
+drush dl drush_sql_sync_pipe --destination=$HOME/.drush && drush cc drush

+Drush 4, 5, 6 (use the 7.x-1.x branch/releases):
+drush dl drush_sql_sync_pipe-7.x-1.4 --destination=$HOME/.drush && drush cc drush

 ## Benchmarks
 Below are examples of syncing the same 1.05Gib database using the two different